Our mission is to

 FACULTY (subject to change)

-Territorial Director of the Legionaries of Christ in Europe.
-He
+Former Territorial Director of the Legionaries of Christ in

-is author of several books on spirituality.
-He is
+Europe.
+He is author of several books on spirituality.

-currently director of Sacerdos Institute at the Pontifical
+He is currently director of Sacerdos Institute at the Pontifical Athenaeum Regina Apostolorum.

 OWEN KEARNS, LC, PHL, STL (IRELAND)

-guide in the United States for over 16 years for
+been a guide in the United States for over 16

-young men discerning the priestly vocation.
+years for young men discerning the priestly vocation.
 He also

-various teleconferences organized by the Congregation for the
+panelist in various teleconferences organized by the Congregation for the

-years of experience in the intellectual formation of seminarians.
-He
+than 20 years of experience in the intellectual formation of

-is Dean of the Faculty of Bioethics at the Pontifical
+seminarians.
+He is Dean of the Faculty of Bioethics at

-Athenaeum Regina Apostolorum, and the Director of the scientific journal,
+the Pontifical Athenaeum Regina Apostolorum, and the Director of the

-Studia Bioethica.
-He frequently participates in debates and
+scientific journal, Studia Bioethica.
+He frequently participates in

-discussions on radio and television programs, particularly on bioethical themes.
+debates and discussions on radio and television programs, particularly on

 He is former

-and is a highly experienced formator of seminarians.
-At present,
+North America and is a highly experienced formator of seminarians.

-he dedicates himself to the spiritual guidance of priests, seminarians
+At present, he dedicates himself to the spiritual guidance of

 priests, seminarians and youth and oversees the development of the

-of Regnum Christi in Ireland.
-He is the
+apostolic work of Regnum Christi in Ireland.
+He

 and Answers, Launch into the Deep (Circle Press).
-He is

-to priests and seminarians, as well as offering
+spiritual exercises to priests and seminarians, as well as offering

-Professor of Moral Theology at the Pontifical Athenaeum
+currently a Professor of Moral Theology at the Pontifical Athenaeum Regina Apostolorum.

 MICHAEL RYAN, LC, PHD (IRELAND)

-pastoral themes, especially social ethics, business ethics, matrimony, and the
+specializes in pastoral themes, especially social ethics, business ethics, matrimony,

-family.
+and the family.
 He had served as Dean of Philosophy

 JESÚS VILLAGRASA, LC, STL, PHD (SPAIN)

-and theology students, and was a seminary formator in Chile.
+of philosophy and theology students, and was a seminary formator

-of the International Society of St. Thomas Aquinas
+a member of the International Society of St.

-(SITA).
-He has published numerous books and articles, including an
+Thomas Aquinas (SITA).
+He has published numerous books and articles,

-analysis on the challenges presented by globalization.
+including an analysis on the challenges presented by globalization.
 He

-Psychiatry.
-In 2007, he was appointed by Benedict XVI as
+in Social Psychiatry.
+In 2007, he was appointed by Benedict

-the Family and for Pastoral Health Care.
-He is
+for the Family and for Pastoral Health Care.

-He is a Professor at the Institut de Philosophie Comparée
+He is a Professor at the Institut de

 PONTIFICIO COLLEGIO INTERNAZIONALE MARIA MATER ECCLESIAE